dgurudot/tg/HELP-TRADECARD.md

 - **Buy** with levels B1, B2, B3.
 Green color indicates completed buy level.
 - **Sell** with levels S1, S2, S3.
 Green color indicates completed sell level.
-- **Stop** - *MUST* set for all trades or alternatively use trailstop.
+- **Stop** - *MUST* set for all trades or alternatively use trailstop (recommended).
 You can use alerts if you could act promptly.
 Alerts work in extended market as well and could be used for extended market sell orders if required.
-- **Avg** - Indicates average purchase price based on dollar cost average.
-Swing/Long term trades are purchased using 15%, 25%, 60% at B1, B2, B3 by default.
+- **Avg** - Indicates average purchase price based on cost average.
+Swing/Long term trades are purchased using 15/25/60 % at B1, B2, B3 by default.
 - **Mark** - Real time price quote based on selected data source for account.
 Default is *delayed* price quote.
 - **Qty** - Total quantity for trade.
 Partial quantity purchase is updated with green color and shown as "Partial qty / Total qty"
 - **Gain** - Indicates the range from sell done at S1 to S3.
-- **Label** - D - Day Trade, S - Swing Trade, L - Long Trade
+- **Tag** - D - Day Trade, S - Swing Trade, L - Long Trade
 - **Open** - Indicates time when trade was open
 - **Close** - Indicated time when trade was closed
 - Amber color dot indicator next to symbol indicates active position for default account